 The evening’s discussion was also timely given that tomorrow, December 3, is the 7th edition of Giving Tuesday in Canada!
 Giving Tuesday is a global day of giving, and a time to encourage activities that support charitable organizations like SCS.
 Donations to our Annual Fund help shape the experience of our girls by allowing for academic enhancements, facility and technology upgrades (like new furnishings for classrooms), and by providing deserving students with the opportunity to receive an SCS education through our Financial Assistance program.
 In addition, CanadaHelps will give an additional gift to SCS for every donation received on December 3, so please make your gift online!

-For anyone who was not able to join us last week, we will be sharing a video of the discussion soon.
-Stay tuned!
+For anyone who was not able to join us last week, we are pleased to share a video of the discussion!